 I promise I will have more about this in an upcoming book, where I will present a complete method of how to successfully quit smoking using the cold turkey method.

-I hope that my stories helped you think, question, evaluate, and reevaluate certain aspects of your life and how you can make them better, how you can start using your head to find ways that will not lead you to dead ends, or pessimistic scenarios for your life, but to start thinking like a doer, like a winner, like a problem solver.
-I hope my stories made you “wake” up like I did 7 years ago when I stopped smoking, which lead to weight gain, which lead to running, which lead to nutrition and all these areas of my life.
-Each time, I had to change my mindset, otherwise I would be dead by now or suffering from a crippling disease like a heart attack, a stroke, or worse, death.
+I hope that my stories helped you think, question, evaluate, and reevaluate certain aspects of your life and how you can make them better, how you can start using your head to find ways that will not lead you to dead ends or pessimistic scenarios for your life, but to start thinking like a doer, as a winner, like a problem solver.
+I hope my stories made you “wake” up as I did 7 years ago when I stopped smoking, which lead to weight gain, which leads to running, which lead to nutrition, and all these areas of my life.
+Each time, I had to change my mindset, otherwise, I would be dead by now or suffering from a crippling disease like a heart attack, a stroke, or worse, death.

 I always love when a writer recaps their book so here is a cheat list of the article/book.
 Here is the reasons in a Spartan form that made me personally change my way of thinking.